 Whatever inciting factors, a carpometacarpal injury is a serious matter which should be diagnosed as soon as possible.
 The earlier a problem is detected, the better the chance of a complete recovery.
 The longer the individual waits to have their carpometacarpal-related pain treated, the worse the long-term effects will be.

 Diagnosing Carpometacarpal Joint Pain

 A physical examination is soon to follow.
-Doctors will try to place the source of a patient’s injury by recreating a patient’s pain.
+Doctors will try to determine the source of a patient’s injury by recreating a patient’s pain.
 They will use a combination of palpation and extension/retraction exercises.

-Additionally, doctors will use medical imaging in order to confirm their suspicions.
+Additionally, doctors will use medical imaging to confirm their suspicions.
 These tests may include:

-- CT scans – provide a view of the soft tissues such as arteries, tendons, cartilage, and muscles that surround the carpometacarpal joint.
-Every type of injury leaves behind a hint of its root cause in the soft tissues within our bodies.
-By using a CT scan, doctors can examine these soft tissues to find the hints and their causes.
+- CT scans: provide a view of the soft tissues such as arteries, tendons, cartilage, and muscles that surround the carpometacarpal joint.
+Every type of injury suggests its root cause in the soft tissues within our bodies.
+By using a CT scan, doctors can examine these soft tissues to find the causes.

 Once a root cause has been established, doctors will access the damage and give their patients a range of treatment options.
 They may also discuss a patient’s functional goals and decide whether these are feasible or not given the extent of the injury.

 Conventional Treatments for Carpometacarpal Joint Pain

 There are a variety of options for patients suffering from carpometacarpal joint injuries.
 If the injury is caught soon enough, a patient may only need to rest their joint or splint their thumb so that it heals properly.
 Options for deeper tissue damage include physical therapy, medication, steroidal injections, and surgery.